Vaei/PhysicalRagdoll/README.md

 > Supports UE5.8+

 > [!CAUTION]
-> Physical Ragdoll is a fully experimental prototype that may eventually be deleted entirely, or changed in a significant way
+> Physical Ragdoll is a fully experimental prototype that may eventually be deleted entirely, or changed in a significant way.
+It is not fully released so expect bugs and undocumented changes.

 ## Features